akash092/AI_Healthcare/HW8_HRP/MedAgents/README.md

 ## Implementations
-Input your own openai api key in api_utils.py.
+Input your own openai api key in env variable OPENAI_API_KEY which will be used by OpenAI client
 ```
 sh inference.sh
 ```